 Three specific activities that could be implemented to enhance your use of “Enabling Others to Act” in your own leadership journey could be as follows:

 Be the Example: Leading out front is critical in many regards.
-Not so much that the leader is the one doing the work per se, but that the leader is not afraid of the task at hand.
+Not so much that the leader is the one doing the work per se, but the leader is not afraid of the task at hand.
 You need to be able to show or demonstrate the expectation and help train someone up, so you must be the example.

 Modeling the Way

 A leader is an example.
 Do as I say – not as I do is not the best approach.
 The leader sets the tone for the group.
 This includes behaviors, policies, bureaucracies, leniencies, and so on.
-A leader must practice what they preach and not only hold their people accountable but hold themselves accountable to their people.
+A leader must practice what they preach and hold their people accountable and themselves accountable to their people.
 A leader must set goals and chase them alongside their people.
 Modeling the way (to me) means perfecting the other aspects of this model while demonstrating how followers can become leaders themselves.

 Three specific activities that could be implemented to enhance your use of “Modeling the Way” in your own leadership journey could be as follows:

 Lead: You need to lead by example.
 You need to exemplify the expectation.
-You need to continually strive for excellence and you need to lift people up while duplicating yourself.
+You need to strive for excellence continually, and you need to lift people up while duplicating yourself.